firesonakkwjdbe/icm/README.md

 * The original paper reported that there were 491 images, but the released dataset only includes 431 images.
 Among missing images, 38 of them were said double counted, and the other 24 of them were not released.
 As a result, we at least use 4.87% fewer training data than the original paper.
 Thus, the small differerce in performance should be normal.
 * The evaluation code (Matlab code implemented by the Deep Image Matting's author) placed in the ``./evaluation_code`` folder is used to report the final performance for a fair comparion.
 We have also implemented a python version.
 The numerial difference is subtle.

-## Training
-Run the following command to train IndexNet Matting:

-    sh train.sh

-- `--data-dir` should be modified to your dataset directory.
-- I was able to train the model on a single GTX 1080ti (12 GB).
-The training takes about 5 days.
-The current bottleneck appears to be the dataloader.

 ## Citation
 If you find this work or code useful for your research, please cite: